django-cms/django-cms/docs/installation.rst

 * mptt
 * menus

-.. note:: mptt is shipped with django-cms and at the moment it is not possible
+.. warning:: mptt is shipped with django-cms and at the moment it is not possible
 		     to use a different version of django-mptt.
+If your project has other applications requiring mptt, they have to use the one from the cms which is version 0.3-pre.

 Optional
 ~~~~~~~~